Fingersoft: History

+Hill Climb Racing, published in September 2012, was born out of testing physics.
+One month after its Android launch, an iOS version of the game was also published.
+During the first 12 months, Hill Climb Racing reached over 100 million downloads.

 In 2013 Hill Climb Racing was the 10th most downloaded game in the United States and the 7th most downloaded game in the world.
-Fingersoft celebrated the milestone of one hundred million downloads and the game's first anniversary by publishing localized versions of the game in Spain, Germany, Russia, France, Poland and Japan.
-The company's turnover for the first financial year of 14 months was over €15 million.

 In 2014 the company employed 12 people.
-In the early days the company's office was a detached house with a jacuzzi and a pool room.
 The company also began publishing games developed by other companies, such as the Fail Hard game by Viima Games Oy, the Pick A Pet mobile game by the Irish company SixMinute and the Benji Bananas game by Tribeflame.

-In September 2015, Fingersoft and the construction company Rakennusteho Group bought a city block in downtown Oulu, where the Department of Architecture of the University of Oulu had previously operated.
+In September 2015, Fingersoft and the construction company Rakennusteho Group bought a city block in downtown Oulu.
 In 2016 Fingersoft published Hill Climb Racing 2.
-Fingersoft renovated the premises of the Oulu game campus with Rakennusteho.
-Fingersoft invested more than 4 million euros in the new premises.
+Fingersoft renovated the premises of the Oulu game campus with Rakennusteho, investing more than 4 million euros in the new premises.
 Turnover in 2016 was almost 16 million euros.

-In 2017 Fingersoft moved to the Oulu game campus, where the Game Lab of Oulu University of Applied Sciences acted as a tenant and also arranged teaching.
-The game campus also distributed funding to new game companies.
-Fingersoft's turnover was close to 30 million euros.

 By the year 2018, games published by Fingersoft had been globally downloaded more than one billion times in total.
 The company did not publish any new games, but its turnover was 21 million euros.

 In 2019 Teemu Närhi voluntarily resigned as CEO and became a programmer at Fingersoft.
 Celine Pasula started as the CEO in late 2019 but was soon succeeded by Jaakko Kylmäoja in February of 2021.

 In early 2020 Fingersoft launched its game on Apple devices in China.

 Organization

 Fingersoft's parent company is the Finger Group.
-Fingersoft's operations are divided so that Fingersoft Oy is responsible for operational game development and Hill Climb Racing Oy owns the hit game's IP.
+Fingersoft's operations are divided so that Fingersoft Oy is responsible for operational game development and Hill Climb Racing Oy owns the game's IP.
 In 2019 Fingersoft employed 55 people.

-Fingersoft operates in downtown Oulu on a campus, where it has also collected other local game studios.
-Toni Fingerroos serves on the company's Board of Directors.
+Fingersoft operates in downtown Oulu on a campus where it has also collected other local game studios.
+Toni Fingerroos is on the company's Board of Directors.